Suzuki Carry: Tenth generation (1999)

-Tenth generation Carry and fourth generation Every (DA52/DB52/DA62/DA63; 1999)

-The tenth generation Carry was introduced in January 1999, with its van version dropped the Carry name in favour of Every in Japan.
-It retained the F6A engine (albeit modernized) and was sold as the DA/DB52 T and V (Carry truck or Every van, "DB" signifying four-wheel drive).
-This marked the end of using "Carry" badging on vans in the Japanese domestic market.
+The tenth generation Carry was introduced in January 1999.
+It retained the F6A engine (albeit modernized) and was sold as the DA/DB52 T and V (Carry truck "DB" signifying four-wheel drive).
 A version with a fuel injected, six-valve F6A turbo engine with 60 PS was available in all models at the time of introduction.
 The Turbo was discontinued in May 2000 but was then reintroduced after the Carry/Every switched to the new, cleaner K6A engine in September 2001.

-In June 1999, the DA52W (Every Wagon, only with two-wheel drive) appeared, along with the bigger Every Plus.
-In 2001, a version with the more powerful timing chain equipped K6A (still of 657 cc displacement) appeared, as the DA62T/V/W. This model has also been built by Chang'an (Chana) in China, as the "Star" (Zhixing) bus and truck (originally SC6350, SC1015). in which they have gone through many revisions since 2009.

 The Carry truck was completely rebodied in May 2002 and received a door redesign in April 2009, but the existing Every Van and Wagon continued to be produced until replaced in August 2005, as the two lines continued a process of divergence begun with the introduction of the Every in 1982.
 In November 2005, the Carry FC was introduced.
 This version, targeted to farmers, has a much shorter wheelbase (and correspondingly longer front overhang) to make it more maneuverable in tight places such as the narrow roads along rice fields.
 Another benefit was improved leg room as the wheel wells were now beneath the seats.
 The FC was only available with a five-speed manual transmission, with available four-wheel drive as well as an optional locking differential called "Agricultural Specification".
 The Carry FC had a class-leading turn circle with a radius of 3.6 m.